kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 git push origin merged-master-dev-[future release]
 ```

-Submit a PR against upstream `dev-[future release]` from your fork's branch `merged-master-dev-[future release]`. e.g. [merge master into future release](https://github.com/kubernetes/website/pull/16225).
+Submit a PR against upstream `dev-[future release]` from your fork's branch `merged-master-dev-[future release]`. e.g., [merge master into future release](https://github.com/kubernetes/website/pull/16225).

 You may need to fix conflicts manually.
-If somebody has improved a page on _master_, and at the same time it has been updated in the dev branch for the next release, we may need to figure out how to make those changes work together.
+If somebody has improved a page on `master`, and at the same time it has been updated in the dev branch for the next release, we may need to figure out how to make those changes work together.
 If something comes up which isn't obvious, you can always abort the merge and reach out to SIG Docs for help.

 When you have completed resolving the differences manually, run `git merge --continue` to complete the merge.
 Then carry on from step 5.

-⚠️  **Make sure that GitHub shows the PR passing tests**.
+⚠️  **Ensure the PR is passing tests on GitHub**.

 #### Monitor PRs

-Make a query showing all PRs raised against dev-[future release] and monitor that regularly, e.g: [1.14 search](https://github.com/kubernetes/website/pulls?utf8=%E2%9C%93&q=is%3Apr+is%3Aopen+base%3Adev-1.14+label%3Alanguage%2Fen)
+Make a query showing all PRs raised against dev-[future release] and monitor that regularly e.g., [1.14 search](https://github.com/kubernetes/website/pulls?utf8=%E2%9C%93&q=is%3Apr+is%3Aopen+base%3Adev-1.14+label%3Alanguage%2Fen)

 #### Enforce deadlines

 Enforce deadlines.
-Communicate with SIGs via Slack and email lists to keep up to date on status.
+Communicate with SIGs via Slack and email lists to keep everyone up-to-date on status.

 #### Communicate major deadlines